Self-Regulation vs External Policing in Clothing-Optional Areas

 Executive Summary

-This paper evaluates whether clothing-optional areas can effectively self-regulate or whether external policing is required for safety and compliance.
+This paper evaluates whether clothing-optional areas can effectively self-regulate or whether external policing is required to ensure safety, compliance, and public confidence.

 The analysis identifies that: